 The Doctoral Programme in Mathematics is a third cycle Bologna degree with 240 ECTS credits.
 Students are required to have finished a second cycle Bologna degree (or equivalent) in mathematics or a related field.
 The objective of the doctoral programme is to prepare the students for independent mathematical research at the highest level.

 The programme consists of the course work and the individual research under the supervision of an advisor, resulting in a doctoral thesis.
-The official duration of the programme is 6 semesters (3 years), however most of the students complete the programme within 4 years.
+For doctoral students starting in October 2019, the official duration of the programme is 8 semesters (4 years).

 To graduate, students have to complete the following:

-- Course work During the three years, a student has to take five one-semester courses, three of which have to be taken from the list of the elective courses for which lectures are organised, while the other two can be reading courses.
-The elective courses offered in the academic year 2018/19 are: Topics in algebra: Real algebraic geometry (lecturer Igor Klep, autumn semester), Topics in numerical mathematics: Geometric approximation (lecturer Marjetka Knez, spring semester) and Topics in topology: Homotopy (type) theory (lecturers Jaka Smrekar and Andrej Bauer, spring semester).
+- Course work During the four years, a student has to take five one-semester courses, three of which have to be taken from the list of the elective courses for which lectures are organised, while the other two can be reading courses.
+The elective courses offered in the academic year 2019/20 will be: Topics in algebra: Representation theory (lecturer Primoz Moravec, spring semester); Topics in analysis: Elliptic partial differential operators of second order (lecturer Oliver Dragicevic, autumn semester) and Topics in topology: Computational geometry and topology (lecturers Petar Pavesic, Ziga Virk and Sergio Cabello, spring semester).
 Reading courses can be supervised by any lecturer at our department.

 - Predoctoral exam During the first year, the student has to pass a predoctoral exam, the role of which is to check the understanding of basic mathematical concepts.
 For a student with a solid background, no additional preparation is needed.
 Here are some examples of the predoctoral exam from 2015: spring 2015, autumn 2015.